Strengthening Natural Infrastructure Through Public Policy

 The need for strong public policy to strengthen the use of nature in meeting our water (and other) needs is increasingly clear.
 However, exactly how and what public policy can help in this space is perhaps less understood.

 This webinar brings together experts to highlight some efforts in the public policy arena.
-We will hear about the U.S. Nature-Based Solutions Roadmap developed by the United States Presidency to “unleash nature’s full potential,” as well as leading efforts and opportunities in this space from a Canadian perspective.
+We hear about the U.S. Nature-Based Solutions Roadmap developed by the United States Presidency to “unleash nature’s full potential,” as well as leading efforts and opportunities in this space from a Canadian perspective.

 This webinar is the third in a series of three fall webinars by IISD's Natural Infrastructure for Water Solutions (NIWS).
 Learn about Overcoming Capacity Limitations for Rural and Small Municipalities Across the Prairies from our first webinar and watch our second webinar, Pathways to Financing Natural Infrastructure in Canada.